iamalisajid/github-actions/github-asana/README.md

 ### Prerequisites

 - Asana account with the permission on the particular project you want to integrate with.
-- Must provide the ticket url in the PR description.
+- Must provide the task url in the PR description.

 ## Inputs